 Reputable off-the-shelf cleaning solutions that are specialized for white or lighter shades of leather are your best bet in this regard.

 Direct exposure to the sun can damage your white leather shoes, increasing the likelihood of yellow stain formations.
 It can also dry up the leather and develop cracks.

 While we won’t recommend you to exclusively wear your white leather shoes at night, we recommend storing your shoes when not in use away from direct sunlight to minimize damage on this front as much as possible.

 Natural Oxidation Process

 The oxidation process changes natural leather fiber composition due to exposure to environmental conditions and elements.
-Oxidation is scientifically defined as loss of electrons within your leather compounds.
+Oxidation is scientifically defined as the loss of electrons within your leather compounds.
 This can be accelerated via exposure to metals, a catalyst of the process.

 How to Prevent Yellow Stains from Appearing on White Leather Shoes?